drdukegledhill/SimpleDT4UE/PythonDemo/README.md

 - Ensure the server is running
 - Check network connectivity
-- Verify the server IP address
+- Verify the server hostname
 - Check the console for error messages

 ## License